MagShadowLight/AssignmentManagementApp/README.md

 ### Linux
 1. Clone this repository
+#### Terminals
 2. Open the terminal like Kitty, Konsole, or others and navigate to the test directory
 3. Run the command `dotnet test`
 4. Check the results in the terminal output
+#### VS Code
+2. Open VS code and open folder called `AssignmentManagementApp`
+3. On the left side of VS Code, click the Lab container symbol (testing).
+  Note: If you do not see the testing tab, download `C# Dev Kit` from VS Code Extensions.
+4. press the double arrow (Run Tests).
+5. Check on the result on the left side.

 ## Contributing
 If you wish to contribute, fork this repository and submit the pull request.